 Manage your meeting types

-Advisors can view, edit, and delete meeting types in their Settings of the Vega web app.
+Users can view, edit, and delete meeting types in their Settings of the Vega web app.
 Our recommendation is to remove any meeting types that you will never want to use.

 When a new meeting is prepared, Vega will pick a meeting type based on the information available (meeting title and description most of the time), so cleaning unwanted meeting types will only make the decision easier (remember: the cleaner your data, the better your Vega).